IcebergASV/general/laser_segmentation/laser_segmentation/README.md

 ## Overview

+This repo was obtained from [ajtudela/laser_segmentation](https://github.com/ajtudela/laser_segmentation) and adapted for use for Iceberg ASV.

 Implementation of differents algorithms for segmentation of laserscans, splitting them into subsets of beams, with a ROS2 interface.
 The currently implemented algorithm are:

 * **`Jump distance clustering:`** widely used method for 2D laser range data in mobile robotics.
 It's a simple and fast method to segment the scans: if the Euclidean distance between two adjacent beams exceeds a given threshold distance, a new segment is generated.